 Moderator: Coralie Graham

-Pre-requisite: Students must be enrolled in the following Program: MMHN.
+Pre-requisite: Students must be enrolled in one of the following Programs: MMHN or PMHN

 Mental health nurses need to understand the theoretical basis for their practice and be able to relate this understanding to clients from a range of cultural and linguistic backgrounds.
 As well, mental health nurses need to be able to communicate with their colleagues in the multi/inter disciplinary teams.
 Diagnostic Statistical Manual (DSM) is the model of classification taught in this course as it is widely used in mental health services.

 This course has two modules.
 The first will introduce students to complementary theoretical perspectives used in mental health nursing including Peplau's theory of interpersonal relationships, the behaviourist perspective, the cognitive approach, the psychoanalytic perspective, and the humanist perspective.
 Students will be encouraged to apply these theories directly to practice.

 The second module of this course will relate these theories to mental health nurses' understanding of mental illnesses.

 On successful completion of this course students will be able to:

 - use the ACMHN Standards of Practice for Australian Mental Health Nurses and the National Practice Standards for Mental Health as a framework for their clinical practice

 - use Peplau's theory of interpersonal relationships as the basis for establishing partnerships with clients as the working basis for a therapeutic relationship